TencentMediaLab/GME/GME Developer Manual/Cocos2D-X Developer Manual/Cocos2d SDK Developer Manual_intl.md

 |EnableSpeaker		|Enables the speaker 	|

 **Notes:**
-**Configure the project before using GME, otherwise SDK is not valid.**

 **When a GME API is called successfully, QAVError.OK is returned, and the value is 0.**